LLM Reference

 The capability footprint differs most on reasoning mode: Phi-4 Mini Flash Reasoning, function calling: Composer 2.5, tool use: Composer 2.5, and code execution: Composer 2.5.
 Both models share the core language-model surface, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.

-Pricing coverage is uneven: Composer 2.5 has $0.5/1M input tokens and Phi-4 Mini Flash Reasoning has no token price sourced yet.
+Pricing coverage is uneven: Composer 2.5 has $0.50/1M input tokens and Phi-4 Mini Flash Reasoning has no token price sourced yet.
 Provider availability is 1 tracked routes versus 1.
 Treat unknown pricing as an integration gap, then verify the route you will actually call before estimating production spend.

-Choose Composer 2.5 when coding workflow support are central to the workload.
+Choose Composer 2.5 when coding workflow support and larger context windows are central to the workload.
 Choose Phi-4 Mini Flash Reasoning when reasoning depth are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.
 This keeps the decision grounded in measurable tradeoffs instead of brand-level assumptions.
 It also helps separate model capability from provider packaging, which can change cost and latency.

 FAQ